Surf Fishing Gear and Tackle

 The reason we use mono for the “top-shot” is that mono can supposedly handle abrasion better than braid can.
 The closest line to the fish (other than the leader) will be mono and when the shark rolls or the skin rubs the line, your mono will be there to withstand it.

 Braided line, while strong, is supposedly prone to snaps when confronted with abrasion.
 This is due to the nature of its engineering.
 Once a single strand is broken (in say, a 6-strand braid) it’s strength is lessened by 1/6.
-If two strands are broken, that 50-pound line will now be weakened by at least 33% bringing it down to say 33ish lb-test.
+If two strands are broken, that 50-pound line will now be weakened by at least 33% bringing it down to say 33ish pound-test.

 Shark Leader